mawds/library-shell/_episodes/04-scipt.md

 but make no mistake:
 these are actually small programs.

-Let's start by going back to `molecules/` and creating a new file, `middle.sh` which will become our shell script:
+Let's start by going back to `paine/` and creating a new file, `countamerica.sh` which will become our shell script:

 ~~~
-$ cd molecules
+$ cd paine
-$ nano middle.sh
+$ nano countamerica.sh
 ~~~
 {: .bash}

-The command `nano middle.sh` opens the file `middle.sh` within the text editor "nano" (which runs within the shell).
+The command `nano countamerica.sh` opens the file `countamerica.sh` within the text editor "nano" (which runs within the shell).
 If the file does not exist, it will be created.
 We can use the text editor to directly edit the file -- we'll simply insert the following line:

 ~~~
-head -n 15 octane.pdb | tail -n 5
+bash countword K000934.000.txt america
 ~~~
 {: .source}

-This is a variation on the pipe we constructed earlier: it selects lines 11-15 of the file `octane.pdb`.
+This is a variation on the command we used earlier: It counts the number of times "america" appears in the file "K000934.000.txt"
-Remember, we are *not* running it as a command just yet: we are putting the commands in a file.
+Remember, we are *not* running it as a command just yet: we are putting the command in a file.

 Then we save the file (`Ctrl-O` in nano), and exit the text editor (`Ctrl-X` in nano).
-Check that the directory `molecules` now contains a file called `middle.sh`.
+Check that the directory `paine` now contains a file called `countamerica.sh`.

 Once we have saved the file,
 we can ask the shell to execute the commands it contains.
 Our shell is called `bash`, so we run the following command:

 ~~~
-$ bash middle.sh
+$ bash countamerica.sh
 ~~~
 {: .bash}

 ~~~
-ATOM      9  H           1      -4.502   0.681   0.785  1.00  0.00
-ATOM     10  H           1      -5.254  -0.243  -0.537  1.00  0.00
-ATOM     11  H           1      -4.357   1.252  -0.895  1.00  0.00
-ATOM     12  H           1      -3.009  -0.741  -1.467  1.00  0.00
-ATOM     13  H           1      -3.172  -1.337   0.206  1.00  0.00
+316 K000934.000.txt
 ~~~
 {: .output}

 Sure enough,
-our script's output is exactly what we would get if we ran that pipeline directly.
+our script's output is exactly what we would get if we ran that command directly.

 > ## Text vs. Whatever
 >